triopsi/th-about-our-services/readme.txt

 == Installation ==

-1. Upload `th-about-our-service` to the `/wp-content/plugins/` directory
+1. Upload `th-about-our-services` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==